Other / mixed grade configuration · North Miami, FL

 How many students attend Benjamin Franklin K-8 Center?

 Benjamin Franklin K-8 Center has 548 students enrolled.
-It is a other school in NORTH MIAMI, FL.
+It is a public school in North Miami, FL.

 What is the student-teacher ratio at Benjamin Franklin K-8 Center?